cdsittampalam/documentation/docs/Deposit & Withdraw.md

 Withdraw Money
 --------------

-To withdraw, you send money out of a fund on Qredo to a whitelisted external Bitcoin address.
-When sent to a whitelisted address, the money becomes available on the underlying blockchain, and is no longer subject to the custody policies and ownership rights of the Qredo network.
-Qredo gives you the flexibility of adding money back on to the network at a later point in time.
-Any crypto and capital markets participant, such as an institution, investor, or trader, can withdraw money as part of their investment activities.

 You set up a withdrawal transaction as a trade initiator using the web app.
 To confirm that you want the transaction to happen, you can authorise it through the mobile app.